cheshire-cat-ai/core/mkdocs/index.md

 ## Quickstart
 To have a quick setup and make the Cheshire Cat run using the `gpt3.5-turbo` [OpenAI model](https://platform.openai.com/docs/models/gpt-3-5), do the following:

-- Create and API key with `+ Create new secret key` in your OpenAI [person account](https://platform.openai.com/account/api-keys)
+- Create and API key with `+ Create new secret key` in your OpenAI [personal account](https://platform.openai.com/account/api-keys)
 - Create an `.env` file in the cloned repository
 - Write your key in the `.env` file (`OPENAI_KEY=past-key-here`)
 - Start the app with `docker-compose up`